Charlottetown-Hillsborough Park

-Charlottetown-Hillsborough Park is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
+Charlottetown-Hillsborough Park (District 9) is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
 It was created prior to the 2019 election from parts of the former districts Tracadie-Hillsborough Park, York-Oyster Bed and Charlottetown-Sherwood.

 The riding is located in the city of Charlottetown, and includes the neighbourhoods of East Royalty, Hillsborough Park and Falconwood.

 Members

-The riding has elected the following Members of the Legislative Assembly:
+The riding has elected the following members of the Legislative Assembly:

 Election results

 Charlottetown-Hillsborough Park, 2019–present

 The district was excluded from the 2019 Prince Edward Island general election due to the death of registered Green Party candidate Josh Underhay on April 19, 2019.
 A deferred election was held on July 15, 2019.
-Nominated PC candidate, Sarah Stewart-Clark, withdrew her candidacy on May 26, 2019 for personal reasons.
+Nominated PC candidate, Sarah Stewart-Clark, withdrew her candidacy on May 26, 2019, for personal reasons.
 She was later replaced by Natalie Jameson.